sanandak/d3-su-picker/README.md

 - `p` picks the time of the cursor
 - `d` deletes the pick

 The saved picks file is a JSON file that is an array of traces.
+- sufile: file name of the picked data
+- picktime: when the picking was done
+- picks: an array of traces

 Each array member is a _trace_ object with the following fields:
-- `tracl`
+- `pickT`- the time of the pick
+- `pickIdx` - the sample number
+- 'pickVal` - the value
+- `tracl` - see SU docs for the definition of these fields
 - `tracr`
 - `ffid`
 - `tracf`